 - Suggesting a solution is highly encouraged but not required

 - Remote Code Execution (RCE)

 - Server Side Request Forgery (SSRF)

 Excluded from reporting

 All reported vulnerabilities without a properly described evidence report of proof of possible exploitation

-To encourage reporting vulnerabilities to Yolt, we would urge you to send any vulnerabilities you detect to us.
-As mentioned, you may receive a reward.
-The amount of the reward depends on the severity of the vulnerability reported, the type of website (static information sites versus online banking sites) concerned and the quality of the report we receive.
+We would encourage you to report vulnerabilities to Yolt and you may receive a reward.
+However, no rights can be derived from the information on this page.
+The amount of the reward depends on the severity of the vulnerability reported, the type of website (static information sites versus online banking sites) and app concerned and the quality of the report we receive.
 If the report is of great value for the continuity and reliability of Yolt, the reward will be considerably higher.